turbobabr/sketch-devtools/README.md

 ## Roadmap

+- [ ] Dedicated site for all of this.
 - [ ] A separate `console` CocoaScript module similar to the WebKit console that utilizes all the features of Sketch DevTools Console tab.
 - [ ] Automatic initialization of tools on Sketch launch.
 - [ ] Symbols Explorer.
 A separate tab panel that contains a Sketch classes reference.